Commuting probabilities of infinite groups: Introduction

-as $n\to\infty$.
-Then $\dc_S(G)>\frac{5}{8}$ if and only if $G$ is abelian, and $\dc_S(G)>0$ if and only if $G$ is virtually abelian. \end{theorem} In the first main result of the present paper we remove completely from \cref{amv} the hypothesis that $G$ is residually finite, and make the second conclusion more quantitative in the spirit of \cref{neumann}, as follows. \begin{theorem} Let $G$ be a finitely generated group, and let $S$ be a finite symmetric generating set containing the identity and satisfying \eqref{eq:subexp.growth}.
-Then the following hold. \begin{enumerate} \item If $\dc_S(G)>\frac{5}{8}$ then $G$ is abelian. \item If $\dc_S(G)\ge\frac{1}{2}+\eps$ for some $\eps>0$ then the centre of $G$ has index at most $\frac{1}{\eps}$ in $G$. \item If $\dc_S(G)\ge\alpha>0$ then $G$ has a normal subgroup $\Gamma$ of index at most $\lceil\alpha^{-1}\rceil$ and a normal subgroup $H$ of cardinality at most $\exp(O(\alpha^{-O(1)}))$ such that $H\subset\Gamma$ and $\Gamma/H$ is abelian. \end{enumerate} \end{theorem} We also settle \cref{conj:amv} completely for the case in which the sequence of measures is defined via a symmetric random walk, as follows. \begin{theorem} Let $G$ be a finitely generated group, and let $\mu$ be a symmetric, finitely supported generating probability measure on $G$ such that $\mu(e)>0$.
-Let $M=(\mu^{\ast n})_{n=1}^\infty$ be the sequence of measures corresponding to the steps of the random walk on $G$ with respect to $\mu$.
-Then the following hold. \begin{enumerate} \item If $\dc_M(G)>\frac{5}{8}$ then $G$ is abelian. \item If $\dc_M(G)\ge\frac{1}{2}+\eps$ for some $\eps>0$ then the centre of $G$ has index at most $\frac{1}{\eps}$ in $G$. \item If $\dc_M(G)\ge\alpha>0$ then $G$ has a normal subgroup $\Gamma$ of index at most $\lceil\alpha^{-1}\rceil$ and a normal subgroup $H$ of cardinality at most $\exp(O(\alpha^{-O(1)}))$ such that $H\subset\Gamma$ and $\Gamma/H$ is abelian. \end{enumerate} \end{theorem} \begin{remark*} A finitely generated finite-by-abelian group $G$ is virtually abelian, so Theorems \ref{main:subexp} and \ref{main:rw} really do imply the conclusion required by \cref{conj:amv}, and in particular recover \cref{amv} in full.
-However, the bound on the index of the abelian subgroup of $G$ obtained in this way depends on the rank of $G$ as well as on $\alpha$, whereas the bound given by Theorems \ref{main:subexp} and \ref{main:rw} depends only on $\alpha$, and so the characterisation given by Theorems \ref{main:subexp} and \ref{main:rw} is quantitatively preferable.
+\begin{definition}[uniform measurement of index] We say that a sequence $M=(\mu_n)_{n=1}^\infty$ of probability measures on a group $G$ \emph{measures index uniformly} if $\mu_n(xH)\to1/[G:H]$ uniformly over all $x\in G$ and all subgroups $H$ of $G$. \end{definition} \begin{remark} If a sequence of probability measures on a group measures index uniformly then it also detects index uniformly with rate $\iota:(0,1]\to(0,1]$ defined by $\iota(x)=x$. \end{remark} \begin{theorem} Let $G$ be a countable group, and let $M=(\mu_n)_{n=1}^\infty$ be a sequence of measures on $G$ that measures index uniformly.
+Then the following hold. \begin{enumerate} \item If $\dc_M(G)>\frac{5}{8}$ then $G$ is abelian. \item If $\dc_M(G)\ge\frac{1}{2}+\eps$ for some $\eps>0$ then the centre of $G$ has index at most $\frac{1}{\eps}$ in $G$. \item If $G$ is finitely generated and $\dc_M(G)\ge\alpha>0$ then $G$ has a normal subgroup $\Gamma$ of index at most $\lceil\alpha^{-1}\rceil$ and a normal subgroup $H$ of cardinality at most $(2\alpha^{-1})^{O(\alpha^{-2}\log\alpha^{-1})}$ such that $H\subset\Gamma$ and $\Gamma/H$ is abelian. \end{enumerate} \end{theorem} \begin{remark} A finitely generated finite-by-abelian group $G$ is virtually abelian, so Theorem \ref{main:measures} implies in particular the conclusion required by \cref{conj:amv}.
+However, the bound on the index of the abelian subgroup of $G$ obtained in this way depends on the rank of $G$ as well as on $\alpha$, whereas the bound given by Theorem \ref{main:measures} depends only on $\alpha$.
+The characterisation given by Theorem \ref{main:measures} is therefore quantitatively preferable.